DemocracyEarth/community./README.md

 * Familiarize yourself with [DEF materials.](https://github.com/DemocracyEarth/ambassadors/blob/master/DEF_materials.md)
 * Read [The Social Smart Contract](https://github.com/DemocracyEarth/paper/blob/master/README.mediawiki).
 * Fill in the [application](https://docs.google.com/forms/d/e/1FAIpQLSfwFO4SupMFoG2z3fHlrMFZpg9pm5f-EUblcIIgVs1CY6M5jg/viewform).
 * Share your vision with us!
 What is your inspiration, and what would you like to accomplish with DEF?
-You can do this in one of several ways:
+You can do this in one of two ways:
-     1. Send us a < 3 minute video to hello@democracy.earth
+     1. Send us a < 3 minute video - you can make a link to hello@democracy.earth (recommended).
      2. Send us an email hello@democracy.earth

 All e-mails should have: **"I want to be an Ambassador for Democracy Earth"** as a title.
 Be sure to include your full name, where you live (city, country), what is your background and platform, if you have one, and most importantly: why you are inspired to be a DEF Ambassador 😊.
 Make sure to check the [amazing work that DEF Ambassador Sunny Sangha is doing in the UK 🇬🇧!](https://www.youtube.com/watch?v=tsz7MjMJ5J8)